I am what you would call a late adoptor. In no way am I anti-tech. I have a smart phone. I know my way around the internets.

 Look.
 I have no reason to suspect that Toronto’s bureaucracy isn’t stodgy and slow-moving in its bid to maintain the status quo.
 We only have to look at something like the great food truck debate last year as proof of that.
 Certainly, the staff’s claim of safety concerns in seeking the court injunction ring, I don’t know, a little hollow and manipulative.

 And there’s little question too that there are some very vested interests in the taxi game here in town who are well looked after as their phalanx of lobbyists at City Hall can attest to.
-An argument could be made (by someone much more knowledgeable on the subject than I am) that serious, serious reform is needed.
-A real shake-up might be nice.

 Is Uber the one to do it?